Shark WS632 WandVac Review

 Despite its low airflow output, it exceeded (my) expectations during the various cleaning experiments.

-Consumers who need something lightweight for quick-cleaning tasks should consider this option.
+Consumers seeking a lightweight option for quick-cleaning tasks should consider this option.

 There will be issues with the tiny dustbin capacity and unsealed system, but its performance on hard floors and carpets makes up for its limitations.